 We have presented an axiomatic formulation of the Montevideo interpretation of quantum mechanics.
 In this interpretation environmental decoherence is supplemented with a fundamental mechanism of loss of coherence due to the inaccuracy in tracking time that real clocks introduce to produce a resolution to the measurement problem and a characterization of when events occur.
-The resulting construction is completely formulated in terms of quantum mechanical objects, without having to refer to any classical preferred quantity.
-That is the reason we dubbed it complete quantum mechanics.
-More work is needed in order to fill some gaps related with proofs of undecidability in more general contexts and including adiabatic couplings between the system and the clock.
+The resulting construction is completely formulated in terms of quantum mechanical objects, without requiring the observation of any classical preferred quantity.
+More work is needed in order to fill some gaps related with the proofs of undecidability in more general contexts and the inclusion of interactions between the system and the clock.